quentinsf/IMAPdedup/README.md

     ./imapdedup.py -s imap.myisp.com -u myuserid -x -l

 which prompts you for your password and then lists the mailboxes on the server.
 You can then use the mailbox names it returns when running other commands.
 (The `-x` option specifies that the connection should use SSL, which is generally the case nowadays.
-If this doesn't work, you can leave it out, but you should probably also complain to your email provider because they aren't providing sufficient security!)
+If this doesn't work, you can leave it out, but you should probably also complain to your email provider because they aren't providing sufficient security!
+A future version of the script will make this the default.)

-It's worth trying getting this list at least once because different mail servers structure their folders differently: mine thinks of all the folders as being 'within' the inbox, for example, so they're called things like 'INBOX.Drafts','INBOX.Sent', and those are the names I need to use when talking to the server.
+It's worth trying getting this list at least once because different mail servers structure their folders differently.
+One of mine thinks of all the folders as being 'within' the inbox, for example, so they're called things like 'INBOX.Drafts','INBOX.Sent', and those are the names I need to use when talking to the server.

 Once you know your folder names, you can run something like